Place

 Pack Lightly

-Although you need to be sure you have plenty of water and food, it is a good idea to pack as lightly as possible.
-Most hikers prefer fanny packs to backpacks, which can be difficult to maneuver through the rock scramble.
+Although you need to be sure you have plenty of water, food, and sun protection, it is a good idea to pack as lightly as possible.
+Many hikers prefer fanny packs to backpacks, which can be difficult to maneuver through the rock scramble.
+However, keep in mind trail length, difficulty, weather conditions, and how long it may take you to hike, and pack appropriately.

 Avoid the Crowds